-The Leader of Engagement and Wellbeing provides a support service to parents, carers and students along with assistance to teachers in the development of learning and wellbeing programs, especially for students with learning difficulties and social emotional needs.
+The Senior Leader, Wellbeing for Learning provides a support service to parents, carers and students along with assistance to teachers in the development of learning and wellbeing programs, especially for students with learning difficulties and social emotional needs.

-Early Years Team has four teachers who are responsible for the 4 classes of Reception to Year 1 students
+Early Years team has eight teachers who are responsible for the five classes of reception to year 2 students

-Primary Years Team 2 has six teachers who are responsible for the 6 Year 3-7 classes.
+Primary Years Team has seven teachers who are responsible for the six classes of year 3 to year 6 students.

 The Specialist Teams provide a high level of expertise to mainstream classroom teaching and learning.

-Languages has 4 teachers who provide Japanese, Hindi, Arabic and Chinese.
+Languages has three teachers who provide Japanese, Hindi and Nepali.

-Health and Physical Education has one teacher and one support staff who provide an extensive range of sports, skill development and after school activities.
+Health and Physical Education has two teachers who provide an extensive range of health education, sports, skill development and after school activities.

-Arts Team has one teacher who is responsible for Music, Performing Arts and is supported by the DECD Instrumental Music Service, private music instructors and Festival of Music organisation.
+Arts Team has one teacher who is responsible for Music lessons supported by optional private musical instrument instruction.